AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/silverpop.md

 source-git-commit: 76fffb11c56dbf7ebee9f6805ae0799cd32985fe
 workflow-type: tm+mt
 source-wordcount: '593'
-ht-degree: 95%
+ht-degree: 100%

 ---

-# Intégrer à Silverpop Engage{#integrating-with-silverpop-engage}
+# Intégration à Silverpop Engage{#integrating-with-silverpop-engage}

 <!-- THIS ENTIRE TOPIC APPEARS OBSOLETE BECAUSE SILVERPOP NO LONGER EXISTS AND THERE ARE NO REDIRECTS FOR THE DOWNLOAD URL BELOW THAT IS 404.
 >[!NOTE]